 How do I cancel my trade name if I no longer need it?

 To cancel your trade name, you must submit a request through the Delaware One Stop portal.
-This will remove the trade name from the active registry and make it available to other businesses.
+There is no charge to cancel your Trade Name, and this will also remove the trade name from the active registry and make it available to other businesses.